thammegowda/awkg/README.md

 # awkg

-`awkg` is a `awk` like utility using modern day python language.
+`awkg` is an `awk` like utility using modern day python language.
 `awk` is amazingly simple, fast and quite handy.
-However, its domain specific constrain sometimes get in our way.
-`awkg` follows the steps of  `awk`'s design (including its convention for name😉) and exposes full power of the modern day python.
+However, its domain specific constrain sometimes get in our way. `awkg` follows the steps of  `awk`'s design (including its convention for name😉) and exposes full power of the modern day python.
 Python's large set of off-the-shelf existing libraries can of course be imported and used.